 - Remove barriers to participation due to race, gender, disability, sexual orientation, class, age, and geography.

 - A budget that reflects revenue from a variety of sources including admissions, sponsorships, private foundations, individuals and/or government agencies.

 - A strong relationship between the artist and presenting partner.

 Tour Planning applications that feature a New England-based artist/ensemble are eligible for up to an additional $5,000 to support production expenses related to preparing the project to tour.
 Expenses must include a fee paid directly to the featured artist/ensemble for the artistic expertise of creation and production, and may include expenses related to design fees, rehearsals, travel, space rental, rights/permissions, equipment rental or purchase.

-- November: Idea Swap
+- Late October or Early November: Idea Swap

 - February: Application deadline